 About us

-At 4Women Psychology, every psychologist who works with us shares our commitment to providing compassionate, evidence-based, and affirming care for women and girls at every stage of life.
+At 4Women Psychology, we provide psychological services for women and young women (13+).
+Our psychologists for women share our commitment to providing compassionate, evidence-based, and affirming care for women and girls at every stage of life.
 Our team is guided by the 4Women Pillars, Continuity of Care, Collaboration, Compassion, and Clinical Integrity, ensuring our clients feel supported, understood, and empowered.

 We embrace a neurodiversity-affirming and strengths-based approach, valuing each person’s individuality and lived experience.
 This means we recognise the unique ways our clients think, feel, and navigate the world.
-We walk alongside each client with respect, empathy, and unwavering support, helping her to navigate challenges, embrace her strengths, and thrive on her own terms.
+We walk alongside each client with respect, empathy, and unwavering support, helping women to navigate challenges, embrace theirs strengths, and thrive on their own terms.

 Our Psychologists